 Conditions that may cause abnormal blood clots

-A disorder in which tissues that normally lines the uterus grows outside the uterus.
-Due to endometriosis, the tissue can be found in the ovaries, Fallopian tubes or the intestines.
+A disorder in which tissues that normally lines the uterus grow outside the uterus.
+Due to endometriosis, the tissue can be found in the ovaries, Fallopian tubes, or intestines.
 Endometriosis can cause pain – sometimes severe and fertility problems may also develop.

 - Painful periods – pelvic pain and cramping may begin before periods and may last for several days after it.

 - Excessive bleeding – occasionally heavy menstrual bleeding.

 - Infertility – is usually diagnosed in patients of infertility.

 - Pain with urination – one such symptom of endometriosis.

 - Pain in intercourse – pain during or after intercourse is common with endometriosis.

 2. HORMONAL IMBALANCES

 An imbalance in female hormones, estrogen, and progesterone can cause irregularities in the menstrual cycle.
 However, the actual mechanisms of hormones secretion in our bodies are complex.
 This involves the interaction of three organs: the hypothalamus, the pituitary gland, and the ovaries.
 A problem with any of these will immediately affect menstruation and menstrual clots.

 3. PREGNANCY LOSS